christinerosquist/sentry-katacoda/sentry-tutorial/step4.md

 Issues have benefits other than Event Grouping.
 You can *assign* team members to specific Issues, giving them the responsibility to verify that the problem is solved (or come up with a solution).

+Go ahead and **assign yourself** to the *ReferenceError* issue by pressing the Assignee user icon to the far right, and choosing yourself in the dropdown.

 > *Note:* Assigning Issues to team members can be automated using the [Issue Owners](https://docs.sentry.io/workflow/issue-owners/) workflow!